Image credit: Darryl Leja, NHGRI, Digital Media Database, www.genome.gov

 The smell of smoke curled in through the window, and he heard the crackling of burning wood and the spit of sap igniting.
 For an incongruous moment he thought it was a campfire.
 Then he saw the stripes on the glass and the flames licking through the lower branches of the ponderosa pine where the kiln chimney let out and the spark arrestor should have been.

 He did what he could, but of course the hose didn't reach.
-He pressed his thumb down on the nozzle, arcing a stream up into the burning tree, a meager piss trickle that only sizzled on the roof of the kiln.
+He pressed his thumb down on the nozzle, arcing a stream up into the burning tree, a meager piss trickle sizzling on the roof of the kiln.
 Renton sat and watched, immobilized by drink and mourning, seeing something in the flames Chancer didn't—an omen or a vision, the soul of his lost dog climbing a burning ladder to heaven.

 The fire department got there before it got out of control, and had it out in less than five minutes.
 Chancer heard some of the bricks crack as the water hit them.
 One of the firemen peered through the window in the kiln and drew back.